Jahia/open-source/README.md

 You can reach out to the [Open-Source team on slack](https://jahia.slack.com/archives/CRNNE2J6T) may you have questions.

+If you're converting an Enterprise module to Open-Source and once approval has been obtained in the OPENCODE ticket, please make sure the new repository contains the Open-Source foorter as available in [this sample](./README_OpenSource.md)

 ## End of Support

 As mentioned earlier in this document, there might come a time when Jahia decides to stop supporting an Open-Source or Enterprise module and halt active development.